 Cellars

 Repair category -

-Notes
+Notes Not Applicable.

 Electricity

 Repair category 2

 Notes The electrical installation is dated.
+Some sockets have been installed to skirtings, which is not advised.
+There is a low provision of sockets at parts.
 Further advice will be available from a NICEIC/SELECT registered electrician.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
-Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
+Further advice will be available from a qualified NICEIC/SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IEE regulations.